Browse Definitions :

 • Ph.D. in computer science with artificial intelligence research

-MIT, one of the most prestigious technology-based institutions, was founded in 1861.
-The Laboratory for Computer Science opened in 1963 -- and, in 2013, merged with the Artificial Intelligence Laboratory to for form the MIT Computer Science and Artificial Intelligence Laboratory -- and today offers over 50 research groups and hundreds of corresponding projects that fall under three main categories: AI, systems and theory.
+MIT, a prestigious technology-based institution, was founded in 1861.
+The Laboratory for Computer Science opened roughly a century later in 1963.
+In 2003, it merged with the Artificial Intelligence Laboratory to form the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
+Today, it offers more than 60 research groups and hundreds of corresponding projects that fall under three main categories: AI, systems and theory.
 In addition to its degree program, MIT also offers the course "Artificial Intelligence: Implications for Business Strategy," an online collaborative program that teaches students how to utilize AI applications.

 Available degree program: